NicleDouarec/code.vote/voting guide.md

 ## Administrator

-login to your code.vote server
+login to your code.vote server with your userid and password
-    $ SSH code.vote
+    $ SSH adminuserID@code.vote
+    minuserID@code.vote's password:

 ### setting up the election
 Generate an UUID with the `uuidgen` command.